Gökgöl Mağarası

 Description

 Gökgöl Mağarası (Gökgöl Cave) is a rather young show cave.
 Located in the vicinity of the coal mining city Zonguldak, right at the important highway to the Turkish Capital Ankara, it has a lot of visitors.
-The cave is well developed with concrete paths and electric light.
+The cave is well developed with concrete paths and electric light, unfortunately quite colourful.
 It has numerous impressive speleothems and huge chambers.

 The cave entrance was long known to the locals, but as it was water filled, they never ventured inside.
 The first to do so was Temuçin Aygen, the founder of the Türkiye Mağara Araştırma Derneği (Turkey Cave Research Association).
 After he explored and surveyed the cave, it was developed by opening an artificial entrance above the water filled natural entrance.

-The cave has an 875 m long trail, and as it is necessary to return the same way the tour is actually 1750 m long.
-While the first 700 m are level, the last gallery is on a higher level and it is necessary to climb many stairs.
+The cave has an 875 m long trail, and as it is necessary to return the same way the tour is actually 1,750 m long.
+While the first 700 m are level, the last gallery is at a higher level, and it is necessary to climb many stairs.
 The active level with the cave river is below the tourist part.
 However, sometimes in winter the water rises substantially and floods a part of the trail.
 At this time the visitors can only see the first 500 m which are not prone to flooding.